OpenHack/openhack.github.com/phoenix/index.markdown

 ### Upcoming OpenHacks

-- **Tue, Oct.
-22nd, 6:30pm** - OpenHack #005 at [Co+Hoots](http://www.cohoots.com/) in Phoenix.
-[RSVP on NextPlex](http://nextplex.com/phoenix-az/calendar/events/11158-openhack-005).
+- **Thurs, Dec.
+5th, 6:30pm** - OpenHack #006 at [Heatsync Labs](http://www.heatsynclabs.org/) in Mesa.
+[RSVP on NextPlex](http://nextplex.com/phoenix-az/calendar/events/12248-openhack-006).

 You do not need to RSVP.
-Feel free to just drop in, and to bring anyone else who would enjoy OpenHack.
+Feel free to just drop in, and to bring anyone else who you think would enjoy OpenHack.

 *Sign up for the [announce mailing list](http://eepurl.com/BkGf9) to get email alerts about upcoming OpenHacks.*